Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Plus, he’s the ambassador," Firth pointed out.
 "Right?
 Got a few little privileges I bet?"

 "That doesn’t matter for as much as you might think.
 I can get booze through a border tax-free, but a whole carcass is a bit much.
 Also..."
 Julian smiled, and took a swig of his beer.
 "Once ‘Horse’s kitchen fellas get through with this, I’m keeping some of the trimmings.
 For stew, and stuff.
-And maybe some personal gifts to Ninja Taco…"
+And maybe some personal gifts to Ninja Taco..."

-"...And if, say, you happen to know the border force gaoians *love* them some tacos…"
+"...And if, say, you happen to know the border force gaoians *love* them some tacos..."

 "Oh, they do?"
 Julian feigned surprise.
 "Well, how inexplicably convenient!"